efraimkaov/archdesktop/README.md

 * implement **Services**

+* show message when no package or service is selected

 #### Bug report

 If you find a bug please open a new [issue](https://github.com/efraimkaov/archdesktop/issues) and send a Bug report.